MadDinosaur/ISEP-RCOMP/doc/sprint2/review.md

 ### Totally implemented with no issues. ###

-Obs.: The routing of the ISP could be improved.
-In the next sprint, an alternative that does not forward to the main building server will be researched.
+Obs.: The routing of the ISP could be improved since any PING to an outside IP address will fail.
+In the next sprint, an alternative will be studied.

 ## T.2.2. - 1191430 ##